 This is an option to modify the animation speed.
-This offers more convenience for th3e users, and I would also like to include this, however this is not important overall.
+This offers more convenience for the users, and I would also like to include this, however this is not important overall.

 The black background is much easier to look at than the Ruwik’s one and something I would like to include.
 However, as this is largely down to user preference I will try to make it an option for the user.

 1) This is a link to a guide on how to solve a Rubik’s cube.
 Whilst I do not like the idea of linking to another website, I do the idea of an easily accessible guide.

-This allows you to recreate a cube

 2) This provides steps to achieve certain patterns.
 This alone is a reason to consider adding this feature, but it also serves to help solve the cube without doing too much of it for you.
 For this reason, I am definitely going to add this.

 This allows you to recreate cube positions from other cubes/games.
 I will consider adding this feature.

 1) This shows steps to solve the cube and can do it automatically.
 Whilst I like it being automatic, it is incredibly unoptimized and can take hundreds of steps to solve a 5 move scramble.
 I will likely add a more optimised version of this.

-2) This is a link to an optimised solver; however it requires you to input your cube position as it is a link to another website.
+2) This is a link to an optimised solver; however, it requires you to input your cube position as it is a link to another website.
 I will not be implementing this.

-This scrambles the cube, I will definitely add this feature.
+This scrambles the cube; I will definitely add this feature.

 This allows you to reset the cube to its original position, also being solved.
 I had not considered this but will add this feature.